Hospice vs Palliative Care vs Home-Based Primary Care: What’s the Difference?

 Palliative Care

 Palliative care provides relief from the symptoms and stress of serious illness, with the goal to improve quality of life for patients and families.
 It focuses on managing the symptoms of an illness as opposed to curing it through traditional medicine.
+Palliative care is not hospice care, though they share similar approaches to comfort.

 Hospice Care